 - A licensed health care practitioner, doctor, or nurse must certify that the resident is chronically ill; unable to perform a minimum of two activities of daily living (bathing, continence, dressing, etc.) on their own; or if they need substantial supervision because of dementia, Alzheimer’s disease, or another severe cognitive impairment for 90 days.

 - A plan of care must be prescribed by a social worker, doctor, or nurse.
 Most assisted living communities develop a plan of care using a medical evaluation from a licensed healthcare provider, a needs assessment, and input from the resident or caregiver.

 However, even if a resident does not meet the definition of “chronic illness,” they may still be able to deduct medical expenses, including entrance fees.
 Assisted Living Communities and tax advisors are aware of these deductions and can provide specific information to help you or a loved one.

 Medical expenses generally make up at least a portion of the monthly service and entrance fees at Assisted Living Communities.
 For some residents, the entire monthly rental fee might be deductible, while for others, only specific personal care services would qualify for a deduction.

 Although you can’t deduct general health expenses, such as health club dues or vitamins, you can deduct many types of professional medical fees.
 Some common assisted living medical expenses that can be written off include:

-- Meals and lodging at a hospital if the principal reason for being there is to receive medical care and as long as it costs $50 or less each night for each person
+- Meals and lodging at a hospital if the principal reason for being there is to receive medical care and as long as it costs $50 or less each night per person.

-….plus there are several more tax deductions, which is why the IRS has published a comprehensive list of medical expenses that qualify in 2020.
+Because there are several more tax deductions available, the IRS has published a comprehensive list of medical expenses that qualify in tax year 2021.